 Undescended Testes Procedure, Sydney

-Most testes are easily to see and feel after a boy is born.
+Most testes are easy to see and feel after a boy is born.
 If a testis is not descended at birth, it will be in a normal position by around three months of age if it is going to come down spontaneously.
-If it has not achieved this, then surgery to bring it down is usually best carried out between six and twelve months of age.
+If this hasn’t happened, then surgery to bring it down is usually best carried out between six and twelve months of age.